-ALD commissioned an independent review of its compliance with Corporate Governance Requirements for Insurance Undertakings during 2016 and has concluded that it effectively provides for the sound and prudent management of the business, proportionate to the nature, scale and complexity of its operations.
+ALD is satisfied of its compliance with Corporate Governance Requirements for Insurance Undertakings and has concluded that it effectively provides for the sound and prudent management of the business, proportionate to the nature, scale and complexity of its operations.

 C. RISK PROFILE